osuosl/osuosl-pelican/content/services/hosting/hosting_details.rst

 We have a cluster of three servers behind the `ftp.osuosl.org`_ name with a total bandwidth capacity of more than 50 gigabits per second.
 These servers are hosted geographically across the United States.
 Instead of pushing files and releases out from your own server, let us take care of the dirty work for you.
 We currently host approximately 100 projects on our mirroring servers using around 8TB of disk space.
-We do our best to host as many projects as we can however space is limited.
+We do our best to host as many projects as we can, however space is limited.

 .. _ftp.osuosl.org: http://ftp.osuosl.org/